wp-plugins/audio-and-video-player/readme.txt

 1. CP Media Player - Audio Player and Video Player
 2. Creation page
 3. CP Media Player - Audio Player and Video Player insertion

+== Changelog ==

+= 1.0 =

+* First version released.

+= 1.0.1 =

+* Improves the plugin documentation.
+* Allows to associate subtitle files to the player.
+* Allows to associate playlists to the player.
+* Corrects the full screen button when the Silverlight version of the player is used.
+* Allows change the order of the playlist items, from the player's edition.
+* Corrects an issue with multiple players in the same page or post.
+* Corrects an issue playing videos from YouTube.
+* Allows to start playing automatically the next item of playlist.
+* Corrects an issue with the loop attribute if the playlist was disabled.
+* Corrects an issue with the covers associated to the playlist's items.
+* Corrects an issue with the time indicator for long videos.
+* Fixes an issue playing videos in fullscreen in Firefox browser.
+* Separates the skins from the kernel of player.
+* Corrects the controls depending of size of the media player.
+* Corrects an issue with the m4a files extension.